boisy/drivewire-mac/README.md

     end tell
 end tell
 ```
-Note that the /insert/ command will first eject any virtual disk from the drive before inserting the new one.
+Note that the *insert* command will first eject any virtual disk from the drive before inserting the new one.